 It pulls attention straight to the feet and keeps it there.

-Forget about your face and what you’re saying; people will be too busy mentally pondering the imbalance of your ensemble to pay attention.
+With shoes like these, no one will be paying attention to your face or what you’re saying; they’ll be too busy mentally pondering the imbalance of your ensemble to pay attention.

 Remember: the mind seeks balance and symmetry.
 If it doesn’t get it, it immediately goes to work trying to figure out what’s wrong.